raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 minute

-**Range:** 10 feet
+**Range:** 3.0m

 **Components:** V, S, M (holy water or powdered silver and iron worth at least 100 gp, which the spell consumes)

 **Duration:** 1 hour

-You create a 10-foot radius, 20-foot tall cylinder of magical energy centered on a point on the ground that you can see within range.
+You create a 3.0m radius, 6.0m tall cylinder of magical energy centered on a point on the ground that you can see within range.
 Glowing runes appear wherever the cylinder intersects with the floor or other surface.

 Choose one or more of the following types of creatures: celestials, elementals, fey, fiends, or undead.
 The circle affects a creature of the chosen type in the following ways: